Northern pike

-Pike can grow to a relatively large size: the average length is about 40–55 cm, with maximum recorded lengths of up to 150 cm and published weights of 28.4 kg.
-The IGFA currently recognizes a 25 kg pike caught by Lothar Louis on Greffern Lake, Germany, on 16 October 1986, as the all-tackle world-record northern pike.
-Northern pike grow to larger sizes in Eurasia than in North America, and typically grow to larger sizes in coastal, rather than inland, regions of Eurasia.
+Pike can grow to a relatively large size.
+Their average length is about 40–55 cm, with maximum recorded lengths of up to 150 cm and maximum weights of 28.4 kg.
+The IGFA currently recognises a 25 kg pike caught by Lothar Louis on Greffern Lake, Germany, on 16 October 1986, as the all-tackle world-record holding northern pike.
+Northern pike grow to larger sizes in Eurasia than in North America, and in coastal Eurasian regions than inland ones.

 Etymology

 The northern pike gets its common name from its resemblance to the pole-weapon known as the pike (from the Middle English for 'pointed').
-Various other unofficial trivial names are common pike, Lakes pike, great northern pike, northern (in the U.S. Upper Midwest and in the Canadian provinces of Alberta, Manitoba and Saskatchewan), jackfish, jack, slough shark, snake, slimer, slough snake, gator (due to a head similar in shape to that of an alligator), hammer handle, and other such names as "long head" or "pointy nose".
-Numerous other names can be found in Field Museum Zool.
+Names such as Pike, Lakes Pike, Great Northern Pike, Jackfish, Jack, Slough Shark Snake, Slimer, Slough Snake, Gator, and Hammer Handle are found and are common around the globe.
+Other names incorporating things such as "pointy nose" and "long head" are common as well.
+The name Northern is very popular in the Midwest (in the U.S. Upper Midwest and in the Canadian provinces of Alberta, Manitoba and Numerous other names can be found in Field Museum Zool.
 Leaflet Number 9.
 Its earlier common name, the luci (now lucy) or luce when fully grown, was used to form its taxonomic name (Esox lucius) and is used in heraldry.